 Museum of Contemporary Art Taipei

-I wasn’t aware of the MOCATaipei (Museum of Contemporary Art Taipei) until I was nearby the Taipei Main Station in the Datong District the other day.
+I wasn’t aware of the MOCATaipei (Museum of Contemporary Art Taipei) until I was near the Taipei Main Station in the Datong District the other day.
 Honestly, it is not a prestigious art museum compared with many others, but the museum was an elementary school, a historic landmark during Japanese rule in 1921.
 The museum showcased several contemporary art exhibitions when I was there, including Filipino artist Ronald Ventura, and Taiwan-born American artist Leigh Wen.
-I was impressed by Leigh’s works and narratives, especially paintings of flowers, waves, and landscapes, as they had shown femininity through delicate lines and soft colors.
+I was impressed by Leigh’s works and narratives, especially paintings of flowers, waves, and landscapes, as they showed femininity through delicate lines and soft colors.

 Songshan Cultural and Creative Park

 Songshan Cultural and Creative Park is a new addition that opened in 2011.
 It is a conversion from an old tobacco plant, constructed in 1937, during Japanese rule.
 The purpose of the park is to establish a public platform for the cultural and creative industry.

 Co-opting with a local bookstore giant, Eslite, the site consists of a department store building (the design of the building is an open book), the Taiwan Design Museum, the Taiwan Design Center (TDC), a restaurant, and boutique stores.

 Shintomicho Cultural Market

 The Manhua district is an old district that is off the tourist track; however, it showcases the other side of Taipei with old-times architecture and street food.
 It is a good way to get in touch with the lives and history of the locals.
 Shintomicho Cultural Market is smaller than the famous Huashan 1914 Cultural Park, yet it is worth a visit.